-- checking site operations to make sure that the sites maintain adequate records and that the program is operating in accordance with the requirements; - conducting site training as necessary, including training on the nondiscrimination policy; - conducting pre-operational visits for new and problem sites; - visiting all assigned sites within the first week of operation to ensure that the food service is operating smoothly and that any needed adjustments are made or problems resolved; - reviewing food service operations of all assigned sites within the first 4 weeks of operation to thoroughly examine the meal service from start to finish, correcting problems and providing additional training where necessary; - revisiting sites as necessary; - reconciling any discrepancies in meal counts and records with the site supervisor;
+- Monitoring site operations to make sure that the sites maintain adequate records and that the program is operating in accordance with the requirements. - Conducting site training as necessary, including training on Civil Rights requirements. - Conducting pre-operational visits for new and problem sites. - Visiting all assigned sites within the first week of operation to ensure that the food service is operating smoothly and that any needed adjustments are made or problems resolved. - Reviewing food service operations of all assigned sites within the first 4 weeks of operation to thoroughly examine the meal service from start to finish, correcting problems and providing additional training where necessary. - Reconciling any discrepancies in meal counts and records with the site supervisor. - Suggesting corrective action to the site supervisor for problems encountered. - Revisiting sites for follow-up as necessary to ensure corrective action has occurred. - Preparing reports of your site visits and reviews and ensuring that copies of the reports are included in an official file for each site - Informing the sponsor about problems found at a site and ensuring that corrective action is completed and documented.

-• suggesting corrective action to the site supervisor for problems encountered; • preparing reports of your site visits and reviews and ensuring that copies of the reports are included in an official file for each site; and • informing the sponsor about problems found at a site and ensuring that corrective action is completed and documented.
-Visits and Reviews When monitors observe program operations at sites, they will usually make either a "visit" or a "review."
+Visits and Reviews

+When monitors observe program operations at sites, they will usually make either a "visit" or a "review."
 A site "visit" requires a monitor to ensure that the food service is operating smoothly and that any apparent problems are immediately resolved.
 A site "review" requires the monitor to determine if the site is meeting all the various program requirements.
 To accomplish this, a monitor will have to observe a complete meal service from beginning to end.
-All visits and reviews must be conducted and documented.
+All visits and reviews must be conducted as required and documented.
 Sample Pre-operational, First Week Site Visit, and Site Review Forms may be found at the end of this manual.

-The type of visits and reviews required are: 1.
-Pre-operational Visits: Pre-operational visits are conducted for new sites and those that experienced operational problems the previous year before a site operates the summer program.
+The type of visits and reviews required are:

+1. Pre-operational Visits: Pre-operational visits are conducted for new sites and those that experienced operational problems the previous year before a site operates the summer program.
 These visits are required to determine that the sites have the facilities to provide meal service for the anticipated number of children in attendance and the capability to conduct the proposed meal service.

-2. Site Visits: All sites must be visited at least once during the first week of operation.
+2. Site Visits: Sponsors must conduct visits to all new sites and sites that were previously found to be seriously deficient at least once during the first week of operation.
 These visits are required to make sure the food service operation is running smoothly and to verify information such as the site address, storage, holding and preparation facilities, and serving capacity.